-4 Testing the variability of representative points from reanalysis
+5 Testing the variability of representative points from reanalysis

-Each sixteen day $3^{\circ} \times 5^{\circ}$ tile contains ~ 12000 observations, which means for each tile about 600 daytime and 600 nightime observations are averaged to produce the Q0.90 observational dataset per timestep.
-Conversely there are typically only ~ 240 monthly ERA5 0.25° points per $3^{\circ} \times 5^{\circ}$ tile; for 1° resolution AIRS L3 and CLIMCAPS L3 there are even fewer (15) points per tile.
-This low number of points means we chose a simple solution of using the grid cell closest to the center of each $3^{\circ} \times 5^{\circ}$ tile for building the reanalysis and L3 geophysical time series.
+Each sixteen day $3^{\circ} \times 5^{\circ}$ tile contains $\sim 12000$ observations, which means for each tile about 600 daytime and 600 nightime observations are averaged to produce the Q0.90 observational dataset per timestep.
+Conversely there are typically only $\sim 240$ monthly ERA5 0.25° points per $3^{\circ} \times 5^{\circ}$ tile; for 1° resolution AIRS L3 and CLIMCAPS L3 operational retrievals there are even fewer (15) points per tile.
+This low number of points means we chose a simple solution of using the grid cell closest to the center of each $3^{\circ} \times 5^{\circ}$ tile for building the geophysical time series from the reanalysis and L3 operational retrievals.
 This choice is validated below using the following test to see for example how surface temperature trends would be impacted as we changed the representative point for the ERA5 model fields.

-For the descending overpass we built complete sets of approximately 240 ERA5 points per tile per month; at 0.25° resolution one of these is almost certainly at the tile center.
+For the descending overpass we built complete sets of approximately 240 ERA5 points per tile per month; at $0.25^{\circ}$ resolution one of these is almost certainly at the tile center.
 From these monthly sets, we could either directly read the tile center temperature (our default), or compute the average surface temperature per tile, or compute the average of the hottest 10% surface temperatures per tile.
 This was done for all 20 years (240 monthly timesteps) after which the three timeseries were trended.
-Over ocean the differences between all three sets of data was typically $-0.001 \pm 0.005 \text{ K yr}^{-1}$, while over land the differences were about $0.001 \pm 0.01 \text{ K yr}^{-1}$.
-This is to be compared to mean trends of about $0.014 \pm 0.02 \text{ K yr}^{-1}$ over ocean and $0.025 \pm 0.04 \text{ K yr}^{-1}$ over land: the spread of the ocean and land ERA5 surface temperature trends for the three methods, is much smaller than the mean trends.
+Over ocean the differences between all three sets of data was typically $-0.001 \pm 0.005$ K yr-1, while over land the differences were about $0.001 \pm 0.01$ K yr-1.
+This is to be compared to mean trends of about $0.014 \pm 0.02$ K yr-1 over ocean and $0.025 \pm 0.04$ K yr-1 over land: the spread of the ocean and land ERA5 surface temperature trends for the three methods, is much smaller than the mean trends.
 Given that there were far fewer re-analysis points in a grid box than tiled Q0.90 observations, coupled with the fact that choosing the 10% warmest profiles would provide an even smaller sample, we chose to use the tile center to be the representative point to co-locate the model fields.

-5 Geophysical Trend Retrieval outline
+6 Geophysical Trend Retrieval outline

-5.1 Setting up the Retrieval Problem
+6.1 Setting up the Retrieval Problem